“I was relieved when I found out that this was real and I wasn’t alone.”

 Experiencing pelvic organ prolapse can be challenging — it can interfere with your activities, intrude on your personal life, and be just plain uncomfortable.29

-Normally, these muscles and surrounding tissues keep the pelvic organs in place.30 Sometimes they become too weak or stretched to continue supporting your pelvic organs.32 Organ shifting that happens because of these weak muscles can result in one or more types of prolapse.
+Typically, these muscles and surrounding tissues keep the pelvic organs in place.30 Sometimes they become too weak or stretched to continue supporting your pelvic organs.32 Organ shifting that happens because of these weak muscles can result in one or more types of prolapse.
+Experiencing heaviness in the pelvic area is a common symptom of these changes.
+Read about Liz’s experience with this symptom after childbirth and how she found relief here.

 To better understand the different types of prolapse, it is important to understand which organs have shifted as well as where the pelvic floor became weak, which results in different types of prolapse.